×

 If you are thinking about moving to Shimoda, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Shimoda can vary greatly depending on the location and size of the property.
 However, generally, it is considered to be relatively affordable compared to larger cities like Tokyo or Osaka.
 For a decent-sized apartment in the city center, one might expect to pay a moderate amount per month.
 For larger, more luxurious properties or those with a sea view, the cost can be significantly higher.
-Please note that these are rough estimates and actual prices can vary," remarked one expat living in Shimoda, Japan.
+Please note that these are rough estimates and actual prices can vary," wrote one member in Shimoda.

 Where should I setup a bank account in Shimoda?